ashen-develops/Wonderful-Music-Contraption/README.md

 # Doc Ashen's Wonderful Music Contraption
 This app will allow a user to create an account/ login, and then make songs out of pre-recorded loops of music.

-## Working Prototype
+### 1. Working Prototype
-You can access a working prototype of the react app here: placeholder
+You can access a working prototype of the React app here: https://wonderful-music-contraption.vercel.app/ and Node app here: https://wonderful-music-contraption.herokuapp.com/

-## User Stories
+### 2. User Stories
-This app is for any user, with logged in users being able to access more features.

-## Landing/ Login Page
+This app is for two types of users: a visitor and a logged-in user

+###### Landing Page (Importance - High) (Est: 1h)
+* As a visitor
+    * I can sign up, or log in
+    * If I sign up I'll be able to log in later
+    * If I log in, I'll be registered as a logged in user
+    * I can try out the main feature of the app (making music) without being able to save
+    * and without being able to use social features

-### Sign Up Page
+######  Sign Up (Importance - High)  (Est: 3h)
+* As a visitor
+    * I want to register to use this app
+    * So I can create a personal account.

-### Home Page
+######  Home Page (Importance - Medium)  (Est: 2h)
+* As a logged-in user,
+    * I want to be able to preview the content of the app,
+    * So i can decide what section I want to navigate to.

-### Song Maker Page
+###### Song Maker (Importance - High) (Est: 5h)

-### My Saved Loops Page
+* as a visitor
+    * I can sign up, or log in
+    * If I sign up I'll be able to log in later
+    * If I log in, I'll be registered as a logged in user
+    * I can try out the main feature of the app (making music) without being able to save
+    * and without being able to use social features

+######  My Saved Songs (Importance - Medium)  (Est: 3h)
+* As a logged-in user,
+    * I want to register to use this app
+    * So I can create a personal account.

+######  Social Hub (Importance - Small)  (Est: 2h)
+* As a logged-in user,
+* I want to be able to preview the content of the app,
+* So i can decide what section I want to navigate to.

+### 3. Functionality
+The app's functionality includes:
+* Every User has the ability to
+    * create an account
+    * use the app to play with the sound files
+    * view other people's sound file combinations
+* Every logged in User has the added ability to
+    * save their music creations to the database
+    * rate other users music creations
+    * post their own saved combinations to the social hub

+### 4. Technology
+* Front-End: HTML5, CSS3, JavaScript ES6, React
+* Back-End: Node.js, Express.js, Mocha, Chai, RESTful API Endpoints, PostgreSQL
+* Development Environment: Heroku, DBeaver, Vercel

-## Wireframes
+### 5. Wireframes

 Landing/Login Page
 :------------------: